 GovCloud enables the provision of cloud resources whenever and wherever, making access to resources faster and more convenient.
 Furthermore, this on-demand access to a shared pool of storage and compute resources can be quickly and easily configured, provisioned, and managed even without third party review or approval.

-The implementation of the Government Cloud or GovCloud is pursuant to the Executive Order No. 47 or the implementation of the iGovPhil Project, which states the need for an information and communications technology infrastructure that will ensure the delivery of speedy and efficient government services to the people.
+The implementation of the Government Cloud or GovCloud is pursuant to the Executive Order No. 47 or the implementation of the iGovPhil Program, which states the need for an information and communications technology infrastructure that will ensure the delivery of speedy and efficient government services to the people.
 This aims to make the government more efficient, transparent, and accountable.